This annual list of the best restoration services franchises was revised and updated on January 28, 2022.

 The chain is IICRC-certified in water damage restoration.
 Rainbow International is a Neighborly company, a collection of 21 different home service brands that collectively provide every service a homeowner could ever need.

-Founded in 1981 and franchising since then, the number of locations has been growing in recent years from 198 in 2009 to the current total of 410 (down from the previously reported total of 419), of which none are company-owned and 116 are located outside the US.
+Founded in 1981 and franchising since then, the number of locations peaked at 419 in 2019 and has since declined to the current total of 374 (down from the previously reported total of 410), of which none are company-owned and 61 are located outside the US.